Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getHostsMap_en.md

 ##DESCRIPTION##

-Acquire all host to ip address mapping in the host file
+Acquire all host names to ip address mapping in the host file

 ##PARAMETERS##